picolume/studio/README.md

 # PicoLume Studio

-**The Open-Source Wireless Lighting Platform for the Marching Arts.**
+**The Open Source Wireless Lighting Platform for the Marching Arts.**

 PicoLume Studio is a timeline sequencer designed specifically for marching bands, drum corps, and winter guards.
 It bridges the gap between expensive professional DMX gear and fragile DIY hobbyist projects.